 It’s less than a month until I’m heading out to Patagonia for a 2-week bikepacking trip.
-Before heading out, I wanted to do a trial run to make sure my bike and all my gear work and to get a feel for where everything goes on the bike.
+Before heading out, I wanted to do a trial bikepacking trip to make sure my bike and all my gear work and to get a feel for where everything goes on the bike.

-Planning a bikepacking route down the SF peninsula
+Planning a bay area bikepacking route down the SF peninsula

 I based my route planning on a great looking trip on bikepacking.com, the SF Peninsula Traverse.
 There seemed to be a universal agreement in the comments that the second day was too long, and that it might be better to end in Los Gatos.